 Checking the texture, colour and shape of your dog’s poo is one of the best ways to check in on their health, wellbeing and nutrition.
 And remember – what goes in, comes out.

 So, if you’re stinkerbell is frequently passing runny and moist poos, it could be time to revaluate their diet.
 They might not be getting balanced nutrition with all the right vitamins, minerals and tasty goodies.
 Opting for premium dog food or using wholefood supplements may help them to reach peak pooping condition (but as always, seek professional guidance from your vet to rule out any complications).
 It may also be worth consulting your vet, as your dog may have some more serious issues with their gut and digestion such as IBD.

-The Balancing Act – Digestion and Gut Support was developed by a vet nutritionist, using Australian Hemp Fibre and prebiotics.
+Our Digestion Support Wholefood Powder was developed by a vet nutritionist, using Australian Hemp Fibre and prebiotics.
 It’s the perfect meal addition to promote those firm, moldable and residue-free poos that we all know and love.